UncleMaher/qr-code-tools/README.md

-- **jsQR.js**: The QR decoding library used in this project.
+- The QR decoding library used in this project is [jsQR.js](https://github.com/cozmo/jsQR).
 Huge thanks to the contributors behind it!

-(Check it out on GitHub: [jsQR.js](https://github.com/cozmo/jsQR))
+---

 Feel free to contribute, report bugs, or open issues if you have any suggestions for improvements!